yashmadan123/mslearn-openai/Instructions/Labs/Standalone-lab01/01-get-started-azure-openai.md

 5. Wait for deployment to complete.
 Then go to the deployed Azure OpenAI resource in the Azure portal.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-> - Hit the Validate button for the corresponding task.
-If you receive a success message, you can proceed to the next task.
+    - If you receive a success message, you can proceed to the next task.
-> - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+    - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-> - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+    - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 <validation step="8aae5f66-b7a9-4963-bf1f-8db101bab3db" />